 Form Your Dream Team

 Running a magazine is not a solo job.
 None at all!
 Right from the content and images to editing and publishing, you need a team to support you.
-For better and faster results, you need to build a strong team with staffs working in each section of the development process.
+For better and faster results, you need to build a strong team with staff working in each section of the development process.
 Magazines are driven by three things – content, images & graphics, and advertisements (in the same order).
 However, here is a complete list of ‘must hires’ for your magazine team:

 - Brilliant content writers (both in-house and freelancers).